philippkeller/blog-random-howtos/source/_posts/How-to-build-a-image-upload-with-draggable-reorder-rotation-and-delete-in-next-js-react-and-flask-backend.md

 - Line 1: `collisionDetection` defines when images should move by the side.
 If you want to play with this, [see the docs](https://docs.dndkit.com/api-documentation/context-provider/collision-detection-algorithms)
 - Line 10: I created a 4/3 aspect via tailwindcss config (see [doc](https://tailwindcss.com/docs/aspect-ratio#customizing-your-theme))
-- Line 11-14: Instead of the Image component, img works as well, I had some problems with showing portrait mode images properly which for me only Image solved but a skilled CSS guy can solve this with some additional styling
+- Line 11-14: Instead of the Image component, img works as well, I had some problems with showing portrait mode images properly (without having them filling the whole canvas).
+Only `<Image>` solved this issue for me.
+If you're a skilled CSS/React person, you can solve this with some additional styling I'm sure.

 That's it already for ordering the images!
 Congrats on reaching this far.
 If you don't need deletion and rotation then you can stop at this point!

 ## Deletion

-Delete is quite simple and I was lazy and only implemented the client side :)
+Delete is quite simple and I was lazy and only implemented the client side 😅

 After the closing div after `<Image>`, add this code: